 The combination of provisions discussed so far leads to an obvious question – what if Company Y wishes to enlist the services of an Agent, but does not want to limit the distribution of its products or services to Company X alone?
 Again, this is an objective which is catered for by Qatar’s distinction between different categories of agency agreements.
 Although it is a necessary criterion for some categories that the Agent is exclusively appointed, the employment of a commercial/sales representative will grant Company Y exemption from not only the exclusivity requirement but also from provisions of the Commercial Law in general.
 However, in seeking immunity Company Y should proceed with caution – avoiding exclusivity alone is not a sufficient ground for exemption.

-Despite a ruling from the Court of Cassation in 2009 holding that an agreement must contain three main elements in order to be considered as a valid commercial agency agreement (namely the scope of the agency, exclusivity and remuneration), a further Court of Cassation decision from 2013 contrarily rules that an agency agreement may still be deemed to exist regardless of the absence of one of these characteristics, consequently rendering it susceptible to the Commercial Law.
+Despite a ruling from the Court of Cassation in 2009 holding that an agreement must contain three main elements in order to be considered as a valid commercial agency agreement (namely the scope of the agency, exclusivity, and remuneration), a further Court of Cassation decision from 2013 contrarily rules that an agency agreement may still be deemed to exist regardless of the absence of one of these characteristics, consequently rendering it susceptible to the Commercial Law.

-Despite the remedies available to an Agent further to termination the law does allow the Principal to end the agreement when the objectives contained within the same have been fulfilled.
-However the fact that the Principal is provided with no grounds on which to terminate following default on non-performance by the Agent again tilts the scale in favour of the Agent.
-Moreover, the de-registration of the Agent by the Principal ventures into extremely difficult territory.
+Despite the remedies available to an Agent further to termination, the law does allow the Principal to end the agreement when the objectives contained within the same have been fulfilled.
+However, the fact that the Principal is provided with no grounds on which to terminate following default on non-performance by the Agent again tilts the scale in favor of the Agent.
+Moreover, the de-registration of the Agent by the Principal ventures into the extremely difficult territory.
 The contractual condition that the Agent provides the Principal with a notarized power of attorney specifically for this purpose at the time of execution will not overcome this problem as the Ministry is unlikely to accept it in anticipation of the deregistration of non-consenting Agents.

 The benefits of an agency agreement to the Principal hardly need emphasizing: the utilization of a wider distribution network, enhanced marketing and the outsourcing of time-consuming sales responsibilities to name a few.
-However, it appears as though Qatar in particular takes measures to ensure that rights and protection are also afforded to the Agent.
-Agency agreements may therefore present as an attractive option to a foreign company wishing to increase its revenue and enrich its commercial presence in the region, safe in the knowledge that its rights shall be safeguarded by law.
+However, it appears as though Qatar, in particular, takes measures to ensure that rights and protection are also afforded to the Agent.
+Agency agreements may, therefore, present as an attractive option to a foreign company wishing to increase its revenue and enrich its commercial presence in the region, safe in the knowledge that its rights shall be safeguarded by law.

 But here’s the final blow, dealt by legislators anticipating a loss of commerce to local citizens under Article 11(1) of the Commercial Agents Law only a Qatari national or company owned 100% by the same may register as an Agent.

-The aforementioned legislation may therefore take steps to address the imbalance between the interests of contractual parties, but it seems as though there is still some way to go before the same can be said of national and foreigner’s rights.
+The aforementioned legislation may, therefore, take steps to address the imbalance between the interests of contractual parties, but it seems as though there is still some way to go before the same can be said of national and foreigner’s rights.

 Maybe one day, foreign investors!